An exit contract optimization problem: Abstract

 \section{Abstract}

-We study a principal-agent problem with one principal and multiple agents.
-The principal provides an exit contract which is identical to all agents, then each agent chooses her/his optimal exit time with the given contract.
-The principal looks for an optimal contract in order to maximize her/his reward value which depends on the agents' choices.
-Under a technical monotone condition, and by using Bank-El Karoui's representation of stochastic process, we are able to decouple the two optimization problems, and to reformulate the principal's problem into an optimal control problem.
-The latter is also equivalent to an optimal multiple stopping problem and the existence of the optimal contract is obtained.
-We then show that the continuous time problem can be approximated by a sequence of discrete time ones, which would induce a natural numerical approximation method.
-We finally discuss the principal-agent problem if one restricts to the class of all Markovian and/or continuous contracts.
+We study an exit contract design problem, where one provides a universal exit contract to multiple heterogeneous agents, with which each agent chooses an optimal (exit) stopping time.
+The problem consists in optimizing the universal exit contract w.r.t. some criterion depending on the contract as well as the agents' exit times.
+Under a technical monotonicity condition, and by using Bank-El Karoui's representation of stochastic processes, we are able to transform the initial contract optimization problem into an optimal control problem.
+The latter is also equivalent to an optimal multiple stopping problem and the existence of the optimal contract is proved.
+We next show that the problem in the continuous-time setting can be approximated by a sequence of discrete-time ones, which would induce a natural numerical approximation method.
+We finally discuss the optimization problem over the class of all Markovian and/or continuous exit contracts.